rapidez/docs/src/4.x/semantic-search.md

 ### Sentence Transformers

 With the configuration of Elasticsearch / OpenSearch you'll need to pick a sentence transformer model.
-The defaults in the tutorials are pretty good but you've to experiment with different models to see which one returns the best results for you.
+The defaults in the tutorials are pretty good but you have to experiment with different models to see which one returns the best results for you.
 [More info on pretrained models](https://www.sbert.net/docs/sentence_transformer/pretrained_models.html) and if you're looking for a multilingual model; [switch to a different model that supports multiple languages](https://www.sbert.net/docs/sentence_transformer/pretrained_models.html#multilingual-models)

 ## Installation